Commercial Ceiling Cleaning in Phoenix, AZ

 How do I know if my ceiling tiles need to be cleaned?

-How often should they be cleaned?The first question would be, when was the last time your tiles were cleaned?
+How often should they be cleaned?The first question from Compass Cleaning Solutions would be, when was the last time your tiles were cleaned?
 Most of the time when asked that question the answer is, never.
 Our rule of thumb is that if your tiles have not been cleaned in at least 6 months, they probably need it.

-Ultimately how often will depend on the acceptable aesthetic look, safety requirements, and the amount of smoke and grease, as well dust and other contaminants, are found in your building.
+Ultimately how often your ceilings are cleaned will depend on the acceptable aesthetic look, safety requirements, and the amount of smoke and grease, as well dust and other contaminants, are found in your building.

 The following standards are a good place to start.